baoyucumt/HHP/README.md

 # HHP
-this is for hyper heuristic algorithm
+this is a simulation of mine ore and rock movement.